 In the market to buy a new home in Tucson or the surrounding areas?
 Our clients have the privilege of access to home loans and mortgage lending options.
 Keep reading to learn more about mortgage rates and how you can secure your next biggest asset.

-Mortgage rates are usually a fixed percentage, amount or figure that is determined by a lender or bank.
-While most mortgage rates are fixed, some can be variables or fluctuate with a benchmark interest rate.
-When looking to ascertain a mortgage rate it is determined by e comprehensive credit profile - in addition to housing market rates.
-Depending on how the housing market is doing, a different rate may be assessed by the lender and it’s important that you, as a new homebuyer, take these considerations into account.
+Mortgage rates are usually a fixed percentage, amount, or figure determined by a lender or bank.
+While most rates are fixed, some can be variables or fluctuate with a benchmark interest rate.

-As discussed above there are many indications when it comes to accessing a mortgage rate.
-One of those indicators is called a “Prime Rate”.
-A Prime Rate represents the average rate that banks are offering for credit.
-Prime rates are reserved for highly qualified borrowers and follows the Federal Reserve’s funds rate at a percentage of adjustment of an additional 3%.
-What this means is that whatever the Federal Reserve’s funds rates is, you can expect to pay 3% higher.
+A prime rate represents the average rate that banks are offering for credit.
+Banks reserve prime rates for highly qualified borrowers.
+They follow the Federal Reserve’s funds rate at a percentage of adjustment of an extra 3%.
+In essence: whatever the Federal Reserve’s funds rates are, you can expect to pay 3% higher.

-Keep Credit Cards Open - To have credit, you must be utilizing credit.
+You must use credit to have credit.
 If you have cards open, do not close them.
-Attempt to keep the balances low and at the 30% debt to income ratio aforementioned above.
-This will over time increase your score.
+Attempt to keep the balances low and at a 30% DTI ratio.
+This will increase your score over time.

-At Priority Lending LLC we help our clients access the best possible mortgage rate available to them.
-If you’re on the market for a new house in Tucson, AZ, we would love to help you secure a loan for your next biggest asset.
+At Priority Lending, LLC, our clients access the best possible mortgage rates.
+In the market for a new house in Tucson, AZ?
+We would love to help you secure a loan for your next asset.